+975-17140505 info@excursiontohimalaya.com

 • Taste the best Trout Fish at Haa

-A Quick Fact about Nub Tsho Na Pata Trek in Bhutan
+A Quick Fact about the Trek

 The Nub Tshonapata Trek takes you through the mountains of Haa in Western Bhutan.
 The trek is considered unique and unexplored as many do not trek this region because this trail was recently introduced in the trekking program.